-- Location of Bullion Vault.
-The Trust's Custodian holds gold and silver bullion in a secure vault in London.
-The Trust's Custodian holds platinum and palladium bullion in a secure vault in London or with a sub-custodian in Zurich.
-This custodial arrangement differentiates the Trust from other Bullion ETPs, which may custody bullion in locations such as the United States, Canada, the United Kingdom or Switzerland or which may use financial instruments to seek their investment objectives.
-The geographic and political considerations of owning gold and silver in London and platinum and palladium in London or Zurich may appeal to certain investors. - Experienced Management Team.
-The Sponsor has operated the Trust since its inception on October 18, 2010.
+- Location of Silver Vault.
+The Trust's Custodian holds silver bullion in a secure vault in London.
+This custodial arrangement differentiates the Trust from other Silver ETPs, which may custody bullion in locations such as the United States, Canada, the United Kingdom or Switzerland or which may use financial instruments to seek their investment objectives.
+The geographic and political considerations of owning silver in London may appeal to certain investors. - Experienced Management Team.
+The Sponsor has operated the Trust since its inception on July 20, 2009.
 The management team of the Sponsor has established a long track record of operating precious metals ETPs backed by physical gold, silver, platinum and palladium.
 Prior to April 27, 2018, the Sponsor was wholly-owned by ETF Securities Limited, a Jersey, Channel Islands based company.
-Effective April 27, 2018, ETF Securities Limited sold its membership interest in the Sponsor to abrdn Inc. See "Prospectus Summary-Trust Structure" for more information regarding abrdn Inc.'s acquisition of the Trust's Sponsor. - Bullion Bar and Ingot and Plate List.
-In the interests of transparency, the Custodian maintains a list of the uniquely identifiable gold and silver bars and platinum and palladium ingots and plates held by the Trust.
+Effective April 27, 2018, ETF Securities Limited sold its membership interest in the Sponsor to abrdn Inc. See "Prospectus Summary-Trust Structure" for more information regarding abrdn Inc.'s acquisition of the Trust's Sponsor.

+- Silver Bar List.
+In the interests of transparency, the Custodian maintains a list of the uniquely identifiable silver bars held by the Trust.
 This list is updated daily and published at www.abrdn.com/usa/etf.
-Although some Bullion ETPs that custody physical bullion, such as the Trust, may utilize similar disclosure, United States and non-United States precious metals ETPs that do not hold Bullion in allocated form do not maintain inventory reports of bullion holdings. - Vault Inspection.
-The Sponsor has contracted with a specialist bullion assaying firm to provide biannual inspections of the Bullion bars held on behalf of the Trust.
-One inspection will be conducted at the end of each calendar year and the other at random, with the consent of the Custodian, on a date selected by the assaying firm.
-Other Bullion ETPs may not allow third party inspections of bullion bar, plate or ingot holdings. - Custodian.
-The Custodian of the Trust's platinum is JPMorgan Chase Bank, N.A.
-The Custodian may be different for other platinum ETPs. - Allocated Bullion.
-The Trust holds physical gold and silver in allocated form with the Custodian in the Custodian's London vaulting premises.
-The Trust holds physical platinum and palladium in allocated form with the Custodian in the Custodian's London vaulting premises or the Zurich Sub-Custodian's Zurich vaulting premises.
-The physical allocated Bullion of the Trust is not subject to counterparty or credit risks.
-A small portion of the Trust's physical Bullion, which amount is not expected to exceed 430 ounces of gold, 1,100 ounces of silver, 192 ounces of platinum and 192 ounces of palladium on any given day, will be held in unallocated form.
-This may differ from other Bullion ETPs that provide bullion exposure through other means, such as the use of financial instruments. - Structure.
-The Shares intend to track the performance of the price of Bullion in a proportion equal to 0.03 ounces of gold, 1.1 ounces of silver, 0.004 ounces of platinum and 0.006 ounces of palladium, less the Trust's expenses.
-The Trust seeks to achieve this objective by holding physical Bullion.
-This structure may be different from other Bullion ETPs that seek to track the performance of the price of physical bullion through the use of commodity futures contracts or through derivatives. - Sponsor's Fee.
+Although some precious metals ETPs that custody physical bullion, such as the Trust, may utilize similar disclosure, United States and non-United States precious metals ETPs that do not hold silver in allocated form do not maintain inventory reports of silver holdings. - Vault Inspection.
+The Sponsor has contracted with a specialist bullion assaying firm to normally provide biannual inspections of the silver bars held on behalf of the Trust.
+Under normal circumstances, one inspection will be conducted at the end of each calendar year and the other at random, with the consent of the Custodian, on a date selected by the assaying firm.
+The inspections may be conducted in person or by performing other appropriate procedures.
+Other Silver ETPs may not allow third party inspections of bullion bar holdings. - Custodian.
+The Custodian of the Trust's silver is JPMorgan Chase Bank, N.A.
+The Custodian may be different for other Silver ETPs. - Allocated Silver.
+The Trust holds physical silver in allocated form with the Custodian in the Custodian's London vaulting premises.
+The physical allocated silver of the Trust is not subject to counterparty or credit risks.
+A small portion of the Trust's physical silver bullion, which amount is not expected to exceed 1,100 ounces of silver on any given day, is held in unallocated form.
+This may differ from other Silver ETPs that provide bullion exposure through other means, such as the use of financial instruments. - Structure.
+The Shares intend to track the performance of the price of silver, less the Trust's expenses.
+The Trust seeks to achieve this objective by holding physical silver bullion.
+This structure may be different from other precious metal ETPs that seek to track the performance of the price of physical silver through the use of commodity futures contracts or through derivatives. - Sponsor's Fee.
 The Sponsor's Fee associated with the Trust is a competitive factor that may influence an investor's decision to purchase Shares.